shira1008/Dark-Mode-/README.md

 # Dark-Mode
 Changing to dark-mode by click, using an object of data for the websites content, using moment library for the date.

-## Event listener
+## Changing to dark mode
-On click, by clicking the button its toggle a dark-theme class, changing the btn's text, and saving the data in the local storage.
+By adding event listenr on click. by clicking the button its toggle a dark-theme class, changing the btn's text, and saving the data in the local storage.

 ## data.js